sorensen/backbone-redis/README.md

 + Socket.io
 + Redis

+## Installation

+The project can be installed via NPM, or by cloning this repo into your project.

+    npm install backbone-redis

+or

+    git clone git://github.com/sorensen/backbone-redis.git

 ## NodeJS Server Configuration

 To begin using the module, you must first create an express server, configure the